Natalie Hurst: National team

 Hurst was a member of the 2009 Australian women's senior national team and earned her first cap with the national team in 2009 in a series against China which Australia won 2 games to 1.
 She played in the third game and was expected to step up because Alicia Poto was injured.
 On 2 September 2009, she played in the Canberra hosted return game against New Zealand in the Oceania Championship.
 She won a gold medal in 2009 at the FIBA Oceania Women's Championships.
 She was a member of the 2010 and 2011 Opals squad.
 She played in September 2011 three game test series against New Zealand.
 She was named to the 2012 Opals.
 She missed the first training camp in March 2012 for the 2012 Summer Olympics campaign because she was playing club basketball in Europe.
 She was scheduled to participate in the national team training camp held from 14 to 18 May 2012 at the Australian Institute of Sport.

 Hurst has played 17 games for Australia's junior national team.
 She played her first international representing Australia in 2003, though she was part of the 2000 and 2001 Australia women's national under-19 team called the Gems.
 In 2007, she represented Australia at the World University Games where she earned a gold medal.

+Coaching career

+Hurst served as assistant coach of the Adelaide Lightning in the WNBL between 2020 and 2022.
+She was elevated to head coach in May 2022 and served in the position until parting ways with the Lightning in December 2024.

+In July 2025, Hurst was appointed lead assistant coach of the UC Capitals for the 2025–26 WNBL season.